keylime/tpm4720-keylime/README.md

 Specifically, this is a fork of revision 4720 https://sourceforge.net/projects/ibmswtpm/files/tpm4720.tar.gz/download

-It includes patches and bug fixes required to use the libtpm utilities with keylime.
+It includes patches and bug fixes required to use the libtpm utilities with keylime: https://github.com/mit-ll/python-keylime

 # Build for use with Keylime with a real TPM